Updated March 30, 2022

 SB 002 Historical information.
 Getting Ready for the November 9, 2011 EAN test.
-If you have any questions on how an EAN workds, read this.
+If you have any questions on how an EAN works, read this.

-GPI Setup GPI to send RWT and relay alerts.
+- GPI Scheme #2 Setup GPI to send RWT and relay alerts for multiple stations.

 2) Uploading firmware updates without access to the update web page